mike99mac/minimy-mike99mac/README.md

     ##``systemctl enable ssh``**

+### Start a terminal or SSH session

+You can continue to work from a *terminal session*.

 - You should have either a Wi-Fi (``wlan0``) or a hard-wired (``eth0``) connection.
 To verify, enter the following command.
 Note your IP address.

     **``ip a``**